oguya/oguya.github.io/_posts/2015-09-01-systemd-mount-partition.md

 After _RTFM'ing_, I realized, under the hood, systemd just runs [mount command](http://linux.die.net/man/8/mount) to mount the specified partition with the specified mount options listed in the mount unit file.
 Basically, you need to specify the following options in your unit file:

-- `What=` a partition name, path or UUID to mount.
+- `What=` a partition name, path or UUID to mount
 - `Where=` an absolute path of a directory i.e. path to a mount point.
-If the mount point is non-existent, it will be created.
+If the mount point is non-existent, it will be created
 - `Type=` file system type.
-In most cases [mount command](http://linux.die.net/man/8/mount) auto-detects the file system.
+In most cases [mount command](http://linux.die.net/man/8/mount) auto-detects the file system
-- `Options=` Mount options to use when mounting.
+- `Options=` Mount options to use when mounting

 In the end, you can convert your typical fstab entry such as this:
 {% highlight bash %}